Construction of two-bubble blow-up solutions for the mass-critical gKdV equations: Introduction

 \subsection{Previous results for other models}

-In the last twenty years, there have been significant progress in the study of the blow-up dynamics for the mass-critical NLS equation.
+In the last twenty years, there has been significant progress in the study of the blow-up dynamics for the mass-critical NLS equation.
 The first example of multi-bubble blow-up solution was constructed in Merle~\cite{MerleCMP}.
 In particular, such solution blows up with the pseudo-conformal rate $\|\nabla u(t)\|_{L^2}\sim t^{-1}$ as $t\downarrow 0$.
-Recently, the uniqueness for such blow-up solutions was obtained in~\cite{CAO}.
-Some other multi-bubble type blow-up solutions for NLS equation were constructed by~\cite{FAN,PlanRaphael} in the context of the \emph{log-log} regime.
-We mention here that, these works deal with \emph{weak interactions} in the sense that the leading order term of the soliton dynamics is not generated by the interactions.
+Recently, the uniqueness for such blow-up solution was obtained in~\cite{CAO}.
+Some other multi-bubble type blow-up solutions for the NLS equation were constructed by~\cite{FAN,PlanRaphael} in the context of the \emph{log-log} regime.
+We mention here that, these works deal with \emph{weak interactions} in the sense that the leading-order term of the soliton dynamics is not generated by the interactions.
 Last, we refer to~\cite{Bourgain,KSnls,MR2,MR4,MR5,Perelmannls} and references therein for the study of single bubble blow-up dynamics of the mass-critical NLS equation.

-For the NLS equation, the first multi-bubble blow-up solution with \emph{strong interactions} was constructed by Martel-Rapha\"el~\cite{MartelRaphael}.
+For the NLS equation, the first multi-bubble blow-up solution with \emph{strong interactions} was constructed by Martel-Raphaël~\cite{MartelRaphael}.
 In particular, they built an infinite-time blow-up solution involving the strong interaction of an arbitrary number $K\ge 2$ of bubbles.
 Through the pseudo-conformal transform, this also yielded the first example of a \emph{finite-time} blow-up solution with a rate strictly faster than the conformal one.
 Such a solution concentrates the $K$ bubbles at one point at the blow-up time.